1. ISS GATEWAY EXPERIENCE

 - STATISTICS 101: Data Analysis and Statistical Inference

 - ISS 170/VMS 172/COMPSCI 107: Modeling and Simulation

 - MATH 475S or MATH 477S: Mathematics Modeling

 - COMPSCI 408: Delivering Software from Concept to Client

 3. THEMATICALLY-RELATED ELECTIVES

 Three 200-level and above electives selected from hard and soft cross-listed ISS courses, as well as other relevant courses on advisor approval.
 This list may also include one independent study option.
 Elective List

 4. CAPSTONE EXPERIENCE

-ISIS 495: Research Capstone.
+ISS 495: Research Capstone.
 Course limited to ISS certificate students.
 Students in this course complete a semester-long, collaborative Capstone project.
 Offered Spring semesters.